pani592/handwritten-digit-recognizer/README.md

 * [Pytorch](https://pytorch.org/) - The machine learning library used to implement the model
 * [Pyqt5 ](https://maven.apache.org/) - Python GUI implementation
-* Other helper libraries also used include: Matplotlib, Numpy, Opencv, Pillow, Scikit-image, Torchvision
+* Other helper libraries also used include: Matplotlib, Numpy, Opencv, Pillow, Scikit-image, Torchvision, Pandas

 These libraries can be easily installed using conda or pip.
 For example,
 ```